treehouses/cli/README.md

    [grocy]                                Grocy is a web-based, self-hosted groceries and household management utility for your home
    [dokuwiki]                             Dokuwiki is a simple to use and highly versatile Open Source wiki software [bookstack]                            Bookstack is a free and open source Wiki designed for creating beautiful documentation
-   [transmission]                         Transmission is a BitTorrent client with many powerful features.
-   [cloud9]                               Cloud9 is a complete web based ide with terminal access [piwigo]                               Piwigo is a photo gallery software to publish and manage your collection of pictures
+   [transmission]                         Transmission is a BitTorrent client with many powerful features [piwigo]                               Piwigo is a photo gallery software to publish and manage your collection of pictures
-   [pylon]                                Pylon is a web based integrated development environment built with Node.js as a backend and with a supercharged JavaScript/HTML5 frontend tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
+   [cloud9]                               Cloud9 is a complete web based ide with terminal access [pylon]                                Pylon is a web based integrated development environment built with Node.js as a backend tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
     [stop|destroy|notice|status|refresh]
 bootoption <console|desktop> [autologin]  sets the boot mode